I have a particular interest in health, spirituality, fitness, and the mind-body connection.

-Here are some tips to make your marriage work:
+Here are some tips to make your relationship work:

-- Communicate: This is the number one game-changer in all relationships.
+- Communicate.
+This is the number one game-changer in all relationships.
 Despite all your differences, it is the willingness to talk that keeps the flame burning bright.
-Talk to him, listen to him, share ideas.
+Talk to him, listen to him, and share ideas.
 Discuss things you like and dislike.
 Talk about your future plans.
 That's one good thing about marrying an older man—he listens better than a younger one.
 Read a lot so that you can discuss politics, entertainment, and sports.
-That brings me to my next point.
+That brings me to my next point . . .

-- Share common interests: You must watch sports with him, if that's what he likes—and find it genuinely interesting.
-I know it's a stereotype that men like sports.
-Most do.
-Develop an interest in whatever it is that he likes.
+- Share common interests.
+Try watching sports or his favorite type of films with him, and find aim to find them genuinely interesting.
 Also, get him to do the same for what you love to do.
-Doing things together improves communication, which was my previous point.
-However, my next point is going to contradict this one.
+Doing things together improves communication, which I highlighted in my previous point.

-- Give each other space: Yes, you should find things to do together.
-But also spend time apart so that each of you can do the things the other doesn't like on your own.
+- Give each other space.
+Yes, I just said that you should find things to do together, and I am not trying to be contradicting.
+You should spend time apart so that each of you can do the things the other doesn't like on your own.
 There's no point trying to force your man to go shopping with you, for example.
 Let him catch up with a buddy over a beer while you go and spend his money.
 You will need to find the right balance between doing things together and being independent.